 Difficulty of Diagnosis: 4 out out 5

 - Check to see if there are any other codes along with P2196 and clear your Check Engine Light with FIXD.

 - Conduct a visual inspection of wiring around the pre and post catalytic converter oxygen sensors for fraying or disconnection.
 If there is any damage, either repair or replace the damaged part.

 - Replace vacuum lines or intake air tube if there are signs of cracks or disconnections.

-- Consider replacing oxygen sensor if the check-engine light persists.
+- Consider replacing the pre-catalytic converter oxygen sensor if the check engine light persists.

 For error code P2196, one or more of the below repairs may be needed to solve the underlying issue.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - A leak in exhaust: $100-$200 (if welded to repair)